Survey of Information Encoding Techniques for DNA: Initial Approaches

 As with other techniques that store information in an organism, evolution and mutation pose problems, since the message might be altered.
-This problem is mitigated by using redundant copies placed in different regions of the genome, although this is means the whole genome has to be sequenced, rendering the approach potentially inefficient.
-The authors predict that a large-scale system is possible, although as explained, the size of the sequences for this method is limited.
+This problem is mitigated by using redundant copies placed in different regions of the genome, although this means the whole genome has to be sequenced, rendering the approach potentially inefficient.
+The authors predict that a large-scale system is possible, although as we explained, the size of the sequences in \textit{in-vivo} storage is very limited.

 The approach does not control homopolymers or the GC content.
-Error detection and correction are also not taken into account although redundancy helps to remedy errors.
+Error detection and correction are also not taken into account, although redundancy helps to remedy errors.
 In the experiment carried out, however, the data was not completely recovered as only 99\% accuracy was achieved.

-The encoding uses two nucleotides to encode four bits and thus suggests information density of 0.5 nucleotides per bit.
-Factoring in start and end sequences (five bit on average, across the four copies), 0.512 nucleotides per bit are needed (using the message length of 120 bit from the experiments).
-However, when taking into account that every message is copied four times, 2.05 nucleotides per bit are needed.
+The encoding uses two nucleotides to encode four bits and thus suggests an information density of 2 b/nt.
+However, when taking into account that every message is copied four times, and that the start and end sequences are 5 bits on average across the copies, this leads to an overall information density of 0.49 b/nt.